Skip to main content

 License fees

-One annual application is good for four events.
+An application may include up to four events per year.
 However, if all four dates are not requested at application time, an organization may amend or add dates by requesting an amendment in writing at least 30 days prior to an event.

 Participant Listings